bonklej/exocore/_journal/2023-08-foundations.md

 date: 2023-08-19
 tags: info
 foam_template:
-  filepath: '_journal/2023-08-foundations.md'
+  filepath: '_journal/foundations.md'
-  name: Journal Entry
+  name: Foundations to Bonkle
 ---

 # Theoretical Foundations to the Realization of Bonkle